ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 ## Architectural Requirements

-The following are the architectural requirements for the controller that provides SIMAP API, they are the non-functional requirements for the SIMAP API:
+The following are the architectural requirements for the controller that provides SIMAP API, they are the non-functional requirements for the SIMAP API or controllers:

 REQ-SCALES:
 : The SIMAP API must be scalable, it must support any provider network, independent of its size.

 REQ-PERFORMANCE:
 : The SIMAP API must be  performant, and have acceptable response-time.
+Although we are not to define

 REQ-USABILITY:
 : The SIMAP API must be simple and easy to integrate with the client applications, whose developers may not be networking experts.

 REQ-DISCOVERY:
-: The SIMAP API must be simple and easy to integrate with the client applications, whose developers may not be networking experts.
+: The controller must perform the initial and on demand discovery of the network in order to provide the layered topology via SIMAP API to the client/application.

 REQ-SYNCH:
 : The controller must perform the sync with the network in order to provide up to date layered topology via SIMAP API to the client/application

+REQ-SECURITY:
+: The conventional NACM control access rules {{?RFC8341}} should apply.
+This includes module control access rules, protocol operation control access rules, data node control access rules and notification control access rules.

 # SIMAP Positioning in Regards to RFC8199, RFC7426, RFC8309, RFC8453 and RFC8969